micharbet/CLE/doc/TipsAndTweaks.md

 3. start new session (new terminal window) if everything works, close the previous one

-See section 'Variables' in document _HOWTO.md_ for more details about how $CLE_USER is determined and used.
+See section 'Variables' in document [[HOWTO]] for more details about how $CLE_USER is determined and used.